 - Pre-eclampsia and higher blood pressure in general

 - Monochorionic pregnancy, (Mono di or mono mono twins)

 This probably won’t affect you, purely because most of these conditions should be picked up by your doctor in your checks ups, and they will advise you of the best way to deal with existing conditions.
 However, the one thing you must remember is if you begin experiencing labour symptoms, the best thing to do is immediately call your labour ward.
 Whatever happens to you, they are equipped to deal with it, and if you need immediate help, having them on the other end of the phone is the best thing you can do.

+Because twins share a womb, and mommy has to provide blood and nutrients for them both, twins are almost always slightly smaller than a singleton baby would be at the same stage of pregnancy.
 This is completely normal, and nothing to worry about.
 It’s not going to affect your babies in any way, and your doctor will advise you how your babies are doing at all stages in your pregnancy.

+The only time this will ever cause problems is if one twin is getting a larger share of blood and nutrients from their mom, in something called twin to twin transfusion syndrome, or TTTS.
 If this happens, then your doctor will pick it up and advise you on what needs to be done.
 In most cases, it’s not going to cause much of an issue.
 One baby will just be slightly smaller and lighter than the other at birth, but with love and care, there’s nothing stopping them from growing up big and strong, just like their sibling.